cyxigo/wi/README.md

 For max speed and performance, it is better to use **GNU99** compatible compiler, since Wi uses many **GNU** extensions for performance tweaks.
 Wi has zero dependencies but it would be nice to have the `readline` library if you're building Wi on Linux (Wi uses it for better REPL).

-This produces Wi shared and static library, and Wi executable.
+This produces Wi shared library and executable.

 ### WASM